tmds/Tmds.DBus/README.md

 When an `object` is serialized as a VARIANT, it's underlying type is determined as follows.
 If the instance type exactly matches one of the types in the above table, that is type used.
 In case the instance implements `IEnumerable<KeyValuePair<,>` it is serialized as a DICTIONARY.
 In case it implements the more generic `IEnumerable<>` it is serialized as an ARRAY.
 If non of the previous match, the object is serialized as a STRUCT.

 When an VARIANT is deserialized as an `object` the matching .NET type is used.
 ARRAY types are deserialized as `T[]`.
 DICTIONARY types are deserialized as `IDictionary<TKey,TValue>`.
-STRUCTS are deserialized as `DBusStruct`.
+STRUCTS are deserialized as `System.ValueTuple`.

 The `float` type is not part of the D-Bus specification.
 It was implemented as part of ndesk-dbus and is supported by Tmds.DBus.
 The UNIX_FD type is not supported by Tmds.DBus.

 ## Methods

 A D-Bus method is modeled by a method in the .NET interface.
 The method must to return `Task` for methods without a return value and `Task<T>` for methods with a return value.
 Following async naming conventions, we add `Async` to the method name.
-In case a method has multiple out-arguments, these must be combined in a struct/class as public fields.
+In case a method has multiple out-arguments, these must be combined in a struct/class as public fields or a C# 7 tuple.
 The input arguments of the D-Bus method are combined with a final `CancellationToken` parameter.

 ```
 [DBusInterface("org.mpris.MediaPlayer2.TrackList")]